 In-vessel composting is a very active method of composting.
-There are two main goals to this process: firstly, to break down the organic matter into a fine humus, and secondly to pasteurise the resulting product, to prevent the spread of seeds and weeds in the resulting compost.
-To break down the food waste, Natural Recovery Systems uses positive airflow through the mixture of food waste, sawdust and plant mulch.
-This positive airflow generates a lot of aerobic activity in the food waste, enabling microorganisms to oxidise carbon to produce carbon dioxide.
+There are two main goals to this process: 1. to break down the organic matter into a fine humus, and 2. to pasteurise the resulting product and prevent the spread of seeds and weeds in the resulting compost.
+To break down the food waste, Natural Recovery Systems uses positive airflow through a mixture of food waste, sawdust and plant mulch.
+This positive airflow generates a lot of aerobic activity in the food waste, enabling micro-organisms to oxidise carbon to produce carbon dioxide.

-The right mix of green waste mulch (from council green waste bins), food waste, and sawdust is achieved when the moisture content is high enough for the microbial activity, but low enough to allow airflow through the mixture.
-The mixture is kept in a sealed, concrete-lined 35m3 vessel – about 10 tonnes worth – and fed with oxygen for 7–10 days while the mixture breaks down.
+The right mix of green waste mulch (from green council waste bins), food waste and sawdust is achieved when the moisture content is high enough for the microbial activity but low enough to allow airflow through the mixture.
+The mixture is kept in a sealed, concrete-lined 35m3 vessel – about 10 tonnes’ worth – and fed with oxygen for 7–10 days while the mixture breaks down.
 To have the compost properly pasteurised, it must be held at 55°C or above for 72 hours.
 At this temperature, all seeds and potential contaminants are eliminated.
-The resulting compost is 1/3 of the original volume and has lost about 20 per cent of its weight in moisture.
+The resulting compost is 1/3 of the original volume and has lost about 50 per cent of its weight in moisture.

-The final product, a nutrient rich humus, is then sold to broadacre farms across Victoria as an organic compost that enriches the soil for food production.
-The compost is in high demand because of the guarantee of pasteurisation, and the high nutrient content.
+The final product, a nutrient-rich humus, is then sold to farms across Victoria as an organic compost that enriches the soil for food production.
+This compost is in high demand because of the guarantee of pasteurisation, and the high nutrient content.